Weapon H: Collaborating with Roxxon

-As Weapon H is affected by an Elvish Binding Scroll, Dario Agger introduces himself to him and attempts to lobotomize him.
-After Ella Stirling shuts down the power to the laboratory, Agger flees leaving the scientist at the mercy of Weapon H. As Weapon H fights the security guards, he finds Blake and Man-Thing in cages and frees them.
-When security robots appear, Weapon H is assisted by Blake and Man-Thing as Sonia and Stirling show up.
-After Weapon H regresses back to Clayton and explains that he had to keep his distance in the event that Roxxon targets her and their kids, Agger arrives wanting the group to hear him out as he explains that Roxxon is wanting to obtain extraterrestrial resources leading him to show the group a portal to Weirdworld, which contains enough magic to power Earth for a million years.
+As Weapon H fights the security guards, he finds Blake and Man-Thing in cages and frees them.
+Agger arrives, wanting the group to hear him out.
+He explains that Roxxon intends to exploit resources from Weirdworld, which contains enough magic to power Earth for a million years.
 However, the monsters on the other side of the portal want to kill every human.
 Sonia advises Clayton to deal with the threat as he transforms into Weapon H.

-Baines reveals to the group that the damage to the facility has fractured the portal enough for creatures such as the Skrullduggers to get through.
-As Weapon H and Captain America continue their fight with the Skrullduggers, Weapon H thinks back to his childhood where he was beaten by his father, fought some bullies, and was beaten up by prisoners.
-As Man-Thing secures the defeated Skrullduggers, Captain America states to Weapon H that he was trailing illegal shipments to Roxxon.
+Baines reveals to the group that the damage to the facility has fractured the portal, allowing creatures such as the Skrullduggers to get through.
+After Man-Thing secures the Skrullduggers, Captain America states to Weapon H that he was trailing illegal shipments to Roxxon.
 After the two defeat the Skrullduggers, they arrange to have Alpha Flight capture one for study.